Upcoming Election Dates & Registration Deadlines

 If there is a question about your eligibility to vote in an election, you may vote a provisional ballot.
 You might vote a provisional ballot if:

 - Your registration record is not available at the time of the election

 - Your signature in the poll book does not match the signature on the registration record

 - The registration record indicates any other legal disqualifications

 The canvassing board will review the information associated with the ballot and will determine whether or not your vote can be counted.
-Your ballot will not be opened on election night.
+Provisional ballots are counted 5 days after the election.
 To check on the status of your provisional ballot, please use your state's tool.

 Provisions for Voters with Disabilities

 If your health or disability does not permit you to go to the polls, you may get a mail in ballot.
 Be sure to apply early enough so that your application reaches the clerk at least six days before the election.
 If you are permanently unable to go to the polls, you may apply to be placed on the permanent absentee voting list to vote by mail.
 A doctor's statement must be filed with your application, but once approved, the clerk will automatically send you an absentee ballot before each election.